 You can add a Recognizer to the application plug-in environment in one of two ways: by loading from Recognizers saved on the system, or by adding them dynamically.

 Dynamically

-You can call the Dispatcher method, addRecognizer(predicate:RecognitionClause, actionID:string):void clause can take on one of two shapes:
+You can call the Dispatcher method, addRecognizer(predicate:RecognitionClause, actionID:string):void

 Saved on system

 Recognizers can be stored in JSON files that are loaded at login.
 The JSON structure is as follows: